Jagdterrier: History

 The breeding program for the Jagdterrier was massive in scale and unwavering in its selection criteria.
 At one point the men had 700 dogs in their kennels, and not a single dog was allowed to be placed outside of the kennel.
 Dogs that did not look the part, or which were deemed to be not of the quality desired, were culled (standard practice the world over until the 1960s).
 Early dogs were both smooth and rough coat, but the breeding program moved to get rid of smooth coats, and the coat of the final product can best be described as "slape coated"—a short, hard and wiry coat that sheds water and dirt while providing warmth in winter.
 After only 10 years time the dogs were breeding more-or-less true, with a Patterdale-like appearance, albeit with more red on the undercarriage.

 The German Hunting Terrier Club (Deutscher Jagdterrier-Club) was founded in 1926, and the dog was warmly embraced in part because it fit well with the rising nationalistic sentiment within Germany at the time.

 In 1938, a German by the name of Max Thiel Sr. bought his first Jagdterrier.
 Thiel hunted with this dog for only a few years before the start of World War II.
 During the war Thiel lost his dogs, but after the war he settled in Bavaria and purchased two female dogs, Asta and Naja.

 In 1951 Thiel moved to the US, bringing with him Naja.
 He soon sent for Asta, who was bred and shipped pregnant.
 In 1954, Armin Schwarz Sr., imported a "champion" sire named Axel, and a few more litters were promulgated.
-In March 1956, nine Jadgterrier owners met in St. Louis, Missouri, and formed the Jagdterrier Club of America, with the expressed goal of getting the dog recognized by the American Kennel Club.
+In March 1956, nine Jagdterrier owners met in St. Louis, Missouri, and formed the Jagdterrier Club of America, with the expressed goal of getting the dog recognized by the American Kennel Club.
 In fact, the club did not prosper and eventually died out.

-The Jadgterrier did not become popular in the US for several reasons, not the least of which was that in the US very few people hunt fox to ground.
+The Jagdterrier did not become popular in the US for several reasons, not the least of which was that in the US very few people hunt fox to ground.
 In recent years, with the rise of interest in terrier work in the US, new lines of Jagdterriers have been imported to the US, but most are used for above-ground or barn work due to their size.
-For a Jadgterrier to do well working underground in the US, it has to be at the absolutely smallest end of the breed standard or even undersized.
+For a Jagdterrier to do well working underground in the US, it has to be at the absolutely smallest end of the breed standard or even undersized.

 Many of the newer/later imports to the US are within the true FCI breed standard (correct size) and are being used successfully both above and below ground, with many reports of their offspring making exceptional hunting, flush and retrieval dogs both on land and in water.
 Today there are many hunters across the US adopting this courageous, intelligent breed as a hunt companion because of its versatility in various hunt disciplines and aim-to-please attitude.